 You can move your qualified annuity without penalty, but the Internal Revenue Service (IRS) will hit you with a penalty if you try to move your non-qualified annuity into an IRA account.
 Qualified annuities allow IRA transfers and rollovers, while non-qualified annuities do not.
 Although you can cash out a non-qualified annuity and open an IRA, you will likely be forced to pay early surrender fees on the annuity itself.

-A qualified annuity mirrors a traditional IRA in that you fund the annuity with pre-tax dollars.
+A qualified annuity, such as a tax sheltered annuity (TSA), mirrors a traditional IRA in that you fund the annuity with pre-tax dollars.
 The IRS dubs this type of annuity “qualified” because it might qualify you for tax deductions on your contributions.
 It is also called a qualified annuity because it is usually set up by your employer and sits in a qualified employer-sponsored retirement plan, such as a 401(k) or 403(b).

 If you bought the annuity yourself, you have a non-qualified annuity.
 A non-qualified annuity is funded with after-tax dollars and does not sit within any qualified retirement plan, such as your 401(k) or an IRA.
 Much like Roth retirement plans, the distributions from a non-qualified annuity are not taxed because you paid taxes on the money when you bought the annuity.

 You can’t transfer or roll over a non-qualified annuity because it doesn't sit within a qualified retirement plan.
 Therefore, Roth IRA annuity rollovers are not possible.